minisystem/SH101-MIDI-IO/README.md

 ## PCBs

-The PCB fabrication files are in the [gerbers](/gerbers/) folder. _SH101_IO.zip_ contains the gerber files for the 1 MM thick jack board and _SH101_MOD_GRIP_BOARD_ contains the gerbers for the 1.6 MM modulation grip replacement board.
+The PCB fabrication files are in the [gerbers](/gerbers/) folder. _SH101_IO.zip_ contains the gerber files for the 1 MM thick jack board and _SH101_MOD_GRIP_BOARD.zip_ contains the gerbers for the 1.6 MM modulation grip replacement board.

 ## Assembly

+![pcb guts])/sh-101-mod-guts-pcb.jpg)